 A/PROF STACEY JANKELOWITZ

-Stacey Jankelowitz is Clinical Associate Professor at the Central Clinical School, University of Sydney and Staff Specialist at Royal Prince Alfred Hospital.
+Stacey Jankelowitz is Associate Professor at the Central Clinical School, Sydney Medical School, University of Sydney and Senior Staff Specialist at Royal Prince Alfred Hospital.

-A/Prof Jankelowitz has published over 30 research papers and continues to collaborate with colleagues in clinical neurological research.
-She has over 16 years’ experience as a neurologist and has been a consultant in the Department of Neurology at Royal Prince Alfred Hospital since 2007 where she participates in the on call roster, Neurophysiology and Neuromuscular Clinics, Stroke Service and Minor Head Injury Clinic.
-She holds a conjoint position at the Central Clinical School, University of Sydney and actively participates in the teaching of medical students and physician trainees at RPAH and is an examiner for the Royal College of Physicians.
+A/Prof Jankelowitz has over 20 years’ experience as a neurologist and has been a consultant in the Department of Neurology at Royal Prince Alfred Hospital since 2007 where she participates in the on call roster, Neurophysiology and Neuromuscular Clinics, Stroke Service and Minor Head Injury Clinic.
+She teaches medical students at the University of Sydney and physician trainees at RPAH and is an examiner for the Royal College of Physicians.
 She is also editor of the online review Neuroscience Research Review.

-A/Prof Jankelowitz has been practicing as a general neurologist since 2001 and has clinical and research interests in clinical neurophysiology, peripheral nerve and muscle disease, stroke and head injury.
-In her sub-specialty of clinical neurophysiology she performs all electrical studies herself and is experienced in assessment of complex inherited and acquired neuromuscular disease.
+A/Prof Jankelowitz has clinical and research interests in clinical neurophysiology, peripheral nerve and muscle disease, headache, stroke and concussion/head injury.
+She receives referrals from all rugby codes and other sporting bodies for assessment and management of concussion.
+In her sub-specialty of clinical neurophysiology she performs all electrical studies herself and is experienced in the assessment of complex inherited and acquired neuromuscular disease.

 Professional Affiliations: